CEOsys/cpg-on-ebm-on-fhir/input/intro-notes/StructureDefinition-outcome-definition-intro.md

 {% assign resource = site.data.structuredefinitions.[id] %}

 ### Guidance
-This profile describe the metadata of the outcome for a specific [Recommendation][Recommendation] and references or specifies the (expected) outcomes of the intervention on the population.
+This profile describe the metadata of the outcome for a specific [Recommendation][SD:Recommendation] and references or specifies the (expected) outcomes of the intervention on the population.

 | Field | Description |
 | ----- | ----------- |